Rural settlement

 The definition of a rural settlement depends on the country, in some countries, a rural settlement is any settlement in the areas defined as rural by a governmental office, e.g., by the national census bureau.
 This may include even rural towns.
 In some others, rural settlements traditionally do not include towns.

-Common types of rural settlements are villages, hamlets and farms.
+Common types of rural settlements are villages, hamlets, and farms.
+They may be dispersed.